brandonysli/coding-challenge/README.md

 ## Logic

 -   We can normalize everyone's spending by averaging the amount each person pays for each drink and then subtracting the amount each person has already spent by that amount
--   This means the person who has the most negative value has spend the least amount relative to how expensive their drinks were, so they should pay next
+-   This means the person who has the most negative value has spent the least amount relative to how expensive their drinks were, so they should pay next

 ## Note